stanford-oval/cs224v-fall2021/hw3/README.md

 npm install
 ```

-## Part 1: Download Baseline Model and Test How it Performs.
+## Part 1: Download the Baseline Model and Test How it Performs
 Run the following command to download a baseline model trained with only synthetic data.
 ```bash
 make download-baseline